 Below are the 10 best nude scenes in film history!

 10. That Obscure Object of Desire (1977)

-I'm a big fan of director Luis Bunuel.
+I'm a big fan of Luis Bunuel.
 He made arresting, interesting movies.
-This movie is well-known, particularly for Bunuel's unusual use of two actresses to play the same part.
+This movie is well-known.
+It's noteworthy for his use of two actresses who play the same part.
 It's a commentary on the erotic desire of the central male character.
 I suppose what I remember about the scene that propels this movie onto this list was my surprise.
-I remember how incredibly beautiful one of the actresses was (I believe it was Carole Bouquet), a tribute to Bunuel's sense of beauty.
-Being that this film was made in 1977, I was shocked when she disrobed.
-Because the film is about erotic desire, Bunuel definitely puts the viewer in a position similar to his male character, so when the woman takes off her clothes, it's a very exciting moment.
+Carole Bouquet is amazingly beautiful.
+It's a tribute to Bunuel's sense of beauty.
+Being that the director made this movie in 1977, her disrobing shocked me.
+Because the film is about erotic desire, Bunuel puts the viewer in a position similar to his male character.
+So when the woman takes off her clothes, it's a very exciting moment.

 9. Killing Me Softly (2002)

 Most people who know Heather Graham might pick Boogie Nights among films where she's naked.
 However, I just don't consider that scene a great moment, though the film is good.
 The Boogie Nights scene isn't the least bit erotic.
 It's slightly better than the scene in The Hangover where she's breastfeeding.
 In other words, not sexy.
 In fact, that scene is downright unnecessary.
 I found Killing Me Softly much more surprising, mostly due to the explicit nature of the scene.
 In this one, she's actually engaging in the act.
 And the scene is long, aggressive and arousing.